dentsucreativeuk/dev-standards/Admin/Git.md

 Merges **must** be performed using the `--no-ff` flag or an equivalent "Always create merge commits" option.
 This will help avoid the loss of topological information about branches that have since been removed.

 ## Bitbucket pull requests
-On a protected Bitbucket repository, the **target** branches may not be directly writeable.
+On a protected Bitbucket repository, the **release** branches may not be directly writeable.
 In this case, merges can be made with a pull request.

 Pull requests are usually handled by a single repository or project leader, who is responsible for reviewing and merging branches.
 It is then the responsibility of either the project lead or developer to deploy the resulting code.
 This decision is made during the pull request.